Best Decking Options for Poolside Areas

 Chlorine and Chemical Resistance

 Pool water is essentially a chemical bath.
-Your deck will take some splashes, some drips and maybe the occasional soaking from a cannonball.
+Your deck will take some splashes, drips and maybe the occasional soaking from a cannonball.

 The best pool deckings in Australia are those that respond to the conditions they’re under with a little maintenance now and then but… Nothing should be getting in your face every day!